 On the whole, the state of American campus opinion evinces a relative consensus in regard to some diversity issues, such as the attention that should be given to minority concerns and the desirability of offering (but not requiring) courses on the study of racial or ethnic groups other than their own.
 However, opinion on using preferential policies to achieve greater diversity is divided between students, on the one hand, and university staff on the other.
 Reflecting an apparent difference in core beliefs, students are more likely to oppose such affirmative action policies in principle, whereas faculty and administrators show greater willingness to support them.
-A slight majority of administrators support special admissions criteria in some instances, whereas a solid majority of faculty members is opposed to them.
+A slight majority of Forthcoming in the Fall 2002 21 issue of Academic Questions administrators support special admissions criteria in some instances, whereas a solid majority of faculty members is opposed to them.